PaletiKrishnasai/CSE584_F24/Final/README.md

 ### Experiments
 - Contains the scripts to perform the experiments.
+    - Run gpt4o.ipynb to perform the experiments.
+Uncomment the cells as necessary.
+    - Run set.ipynb to construct the __final.csv files.
+    - Run the test<x>.ipynb files to generate inference results.
 - Contains the resultant output datasets for each of the five experiments.

 ### Report